 Rules of the Jain Diet

-- Lacto-vegetarianism (generally known simply as vegetarianism in India) is mandatory.
+- Lacto-vegetarianism (generally known simply as vegetarianism in India) used to be mandatory.
 Food containing even small particles of the bodies of dead animals or eggs is absolutely unacceptable.
-Some Jain scholars and activists support veganism, as the production of dairy products involves significant violence (himsa) against cows.
-Veganism, when properly balanced, has numerous benefits, including weight loss and lowering the risks of diabetes and heart disease (1, 3).
+Some Jain scholars and activists support veganism and have traded dairy products for soy-based food items, as the production of dairy products involves significant violence (himsa) against cows.
+Veganism, when properly balanced, has numerous benefits, including weight management and lowering the risks of diabetes, dyslipidemia and heart disease (1, 3).

 No animals are injured by the meal preparation:

 - Jains go out of their way so as not to hurt even small insects and other tiny animals.
 They believe that harm caused by carelessness is as reprehensible as harm caused by deliberate action.
 That’s why they take great pains to make sure that no minuscule animals are injured by the preparation of their meals and in the process of eating and drinking.

 - Traditionally Jains have been prohibited from eating at night and drinking unfiltered water.
 In the past, when wells or baolis were used for the water source, the cloth used for filtering was reversed and some of the filtered water was poured over it to return the organisms to the original body of water.
 This practice termed as ‘jivani’ or ‘bilchhavani’, is no longer possible because of the use of pipes for water supply.
 Jains today may also filter faucet water in the traditional fashion, and some Jains continue to follow the filtering process even with commercial mineral or bottled drinking water.